Numerical aspects of Casimir energy computation in acoustic scattering: Efficient methods for computing

 In this section, we compare the performance of standard Arnoldi and inverse-free Krylov subspace method and their recycled variants on computing the log determinant term of $\mathsf{V}(\mathrm{i}k)\tilde{\mathsf{V}}(\mathrm{i}k)^{-1}$.
 As the dominant cost of these methods is the matrix-vector products (matvec) associated with the discretized boundary integral operators, we will also compare the number of the matvecs between these methods.
 All the tests are performed on two spheres with equal radii $r_1 = r_2 = 1$.
 The sphere meshes are refined with size $h = 0.1$ and this results in the matrix size $\mathrm{V}(\mathrm{i}k)$ being $3192\times 3192$.
 Again, the minimum distance between them is denoted by $Z$, which is set as 0.5, 1.5 and 3.0.
 The number of the quadrature points is 20.

 We start by comparing the relative error for approximating the $\log\det\mathsf{V}(\mathrm{i}k)\tilde{\mathsf{V}}(\mathrm{i}k)^{-1}$ using all these methods.
-The dimension of the Krylov subspace $K_m$ in all the algorithms is $m = 100$.
+The dimension of the Krylov subspace $K_m$ in all the algorithms is set to $m = 100$ to ensure that the values computed by these efficient methods maintain a precision of at least three significant digits, aligning closely with those obtained through direct dense computation.
 For the methods with subspace recycled, the number of the recycled eigenvectors is not fixed but depends on the number of the relevant eigenvalues in each wavenumber case.
 In our experiments, we only recycle the eigenvector whose corresponding eigenvalue has the logarithm value greater than $10^{-s}$, where $s = 3, 4, 5$ when $Z = 0.5$, 1.5, 3.0, respectively, in which case the estimates of the log determinant have at least three significant digits match with the ones obtained from the direct computations.
+In this direct method, the determinant of the matrix is densely computed using LU decomposition.
 With these settings, the number of the recycled eigenvectors becomes less and less as the $k$ gets larger.
 Figure \ref{Dimension_of_the_extended_subspace} plots the dimension of the extended subspace for each wavenumber case.
 It is equal to the number of the recycled eigenvectors plus the number of the residuals $\{\mathbf{r}_{i}\}_{i}$.

 Table \ref{Table lists the logdet} lists the relative error for approximating the value of $\log\det(\mathsf{V}(\mathrm{i}k)\tilde{\mathsf{V}}(\mathrm{i}k)^{-1})$ computed via the inverse-free Krylov subspace method and standard Arnoldi method with or without recycling the subspace.
 The reference value is computed by the direct dense computation of the log determinant.
 The wavenumbers $\mathrm{i}k$ are chosen to be associated with the first five consecutive quadrature points, whose corresponding log determinant values account for a great proportion in the Casimir integral.